eldardamari/ios/Matchisimo/README.md

 * Language: Objective-C
 * iMatch is a card matching game.
 * Game modes: 2 or 3 card to match.
-* This app development is part of Stanford University CS193p "Developing Applications for iOS Winter 2013"
+* This app development is part of Stanford University CS193p "Developing Applications for iOS Winter 2013" course.

 Output
 ------